 Car insurance can protect you in several ways in the event you are involved in an accident.
-First, car insurance can protect you from financial liability if someone else is injured or if property is damaged in a collision that is your fault.
+First, car insurance can protect you from financial liability if someone else is injured or if the property is damaged in a collision that is your fault.
 Compensation from your insurance policy is usually sought if someone else is hurt in the accident or if you damaged someone else’s vehicle.
 If the other party tries to directly file a legal claim against you, you can submit the claim to your insurance company to handle the legal defense and pay any sums that you may be liable for.

-If you have collision or comprehensive coverage on your car insurance policy, you can also file a claim with your insurance company for damage to your vehicle.
+If you have collision or comprehensive coverage on your car insurance policy, you can also file a claim with your insurance company for the damage to your vehicle.
 If your vehicle is repairable, the insurance company will pay the repair costs (minus your deductible).
-If your vehicle cannot be repaired or if the repair costs exceed the difference in value of your vehicle that the accident caused, the insurance company will pay you the value of your vehicle and declare the car totaled.
+If your vehicle cannot be repaired or if the repair costs exceed the difference in the value of your vehicle that the accident caused, the insurance company will pay you the value of your vehicle and declare the car totaled.

 If you purchase MedPay coverage as part of your insurance policy, your car insurance may help you pay for medical expenses you incur due to any injuries you suffered in a car accident.